In early 2013, WordPress installations around the world were subjected to a global-scale brute-force attack.

 As the most widely used CMS in the world, many people use and deploy the open source version of WordPress in a sub-optimal and insecure way, but the same could be said of Linux, Apache, MySQL, Node, Rails, Java, or any widely-used software.
 It is possible and actually not that hard to run WordPress in a way that is secure enough for a bank, government site, media site, or anything.

-Millions of businesses around the world, including banks, leading brands and e-commerce sites use WordPress to build their websites, not just bloggers.
+Millions of businesses around the world, including banks, global corporations and e-commerce sites choose WordPress to build their web presence, not just bloggers.

-- No platform is protected from security threats.
-As many as 90% of all websites across all platforms are vulnerable to attack, mostly due to using software that is out of date.
+- No platform is immune to hackers.
+As many as 90% of all websites across all platforms are vulnerable to being attacked, mostly due to using software that is out of date.

-- The biggest risk of all web platforms seems to be the users themselves.
-An example of this is users ignoring strong password security recommendations.
+- The biggest threat in all CMS platforms seems to be the users themselves.
+For example, many users ignore strong password security practices.

 - Lack of constant monitoring.
-All security processes require regular monitoring, testing, updating and improvement.
+All security systems require frequent monitoring, testing, updating and improvement.

-- Webhosting server setup.
-For example, websites on shared hosting are only as safe as the least secure site on the grid, so if another user on your shared server gets their site hacked into, then every site on the server becomes vulnerable.
+- Server setup.
+For example, sites on shared webhosting accounts are only as safe as the least safe website on the hosting grid, so if another user has a weak FTP password on your shared server, then every site on the shared server is potentially vulnerable.

-There Is No Reason To Avoid Choosing WordPress
+There Is No Reason Why You Shouldn’t Choose WordPress

-As this article has hopefully shown, WordPress is a secure web platform.
-As long as you commit to implementing basic web security measures (which all website owners should do) and keep your WordPress software (and plugins, themes, etc.) regularly updated, there’s no reason not to use WordPress.
+As this article has hopefully shown, WordPress is as secure as most of the leading web platforms being used by businesses to build their presence online.
+As long as you implement basic web security measures and keep your WordPress software (and themes, plugins, etc.) regularly updated, there’s no reason to avoid using WordPress.

-To learn about ways to protect your WordPress site from brute-force attacks see this article: Preventing WordPress Brute-Force Attacks
+To learn about ways to protect your WordPress site from brute force attacks see this article: Ten Things You Can Do To Prevent Brute-Force Attacks On Your WordPress Site Or Blog

-If you are currently using an older WordPress version make sure to make a full site backup before updating your software to protect your site from the latest security risks.
-This way, if something goes wrong, you can always restore everything to its former configuration.
+If you are currently using an older WordPress version make sure you make a backup before updating your software to protect your site from the latest security risks.
+This way, if things don’t go as planned, you can always restore.

-If you don’t want to back up your data manually, there are a number of free and paid plugins you can use.
-You can read about a WordPress backup plugin that can automate your backup process here: Backup, Clone And Keep Your WP Web Site Protected With Backup Creator WP Plugin
+If you don’t want to perform manual backups, there are a number of WordPress plugins you can use.
+Learn about a WordPress backup plugin that can automate your backup process here: Backup, Duplicate And Protect Your WordPress Websites And Blogs With Backup Creator WordPress Plugin

 References Used In This Article